Summer News: 2010

 Currently the staff of EHM does not receive any compensation for their work.
 We would like to be able to cover at least some of the health care costs for our full time executive director.
 The generosity of God's people has been what has enabled us to carry on our ministries for the past 22 years.
 Will you be part of this mission and Luke 9:2?
 Please send your contributions to Episcopal Healing Ministries, Christ Church Cathedral, 318 East Fourth St., Cincinnati, OH 45202.
 EHM is a 501 C 3 charitable organization.

-Prayer is at the heart of all that EFM does.
+Prayer is at the heart of all that EHM does.
 Become an intercessor and join us in praying for those in need.
 If you would like to become a prayer partner with EHM, contact Hawley Todd TSSF at todd@episcopalhealing.org

 The Irish Book of Common Prayer has a wonderful service of healing entitled A Celebration of Healing.
 The following prayer is taken from that service.
 Hear the prayer we offer for all your people.
 Remember in your mercy those for whom we pray: